realmjoin/realmjoin-docs/realmjoin-client/local-admin-password-solution-laps/keyvault.md

 [https://docs.microsoft.com/en-us/rest/api/keyvault/secrets/set-secret/set-secret](https://docs.microsoft.com/en-us/rest/api/keyvault/secrets/set-secret/set-secret)

-The entry in KeyVault will be added with the device name as a key and the plain GUID as the secret value.
+The entry in KeyVault will be added with the Azure device ID as a key and the plain GUID as the secret value.
 See the following example screenshot\*\*:\*\*

 ![](<../../.gitbook/assets/image (15) (1).png>)